Florence Ripley Mastin

-Life
+Early life and education

-Florence Josephine Mastin was born March 18, 1886, in Wayne Pennsylvania, grew up in Piermont, New York, and earned a BA at Barnard College.
-After graduating from Barnard College, she taught at Erasmus Hall High School.
-In her 20s she changed her middle name from Josephine to Ripley.
+Florence Josephine Mastin was born on March 18, 1886, in Wayne, Pennsylvania, and grew up in Piermont, New York, the daughter of William Francis Mastin and Florence Amelia Wells Mastin.
+She earned a bachelor's degree at Barnard College in 1908.
+In her twenties she changed her middle name from Josephine to Ripley, which was her maternal grandmother's maiden name.
+She was descended from reformer and critic George Ripley.